 Vidocq was the father of the industry and after his innovation many different agencies popped up all over France and Europe, primarily focused with resolving problems created in the fields of labor and employee disputes after the French Revolution.
 With early agencies being little more than hired thugs and mercinarys, until the practice spread to the USA.
 With the practice being introduced into the USA the Pinkerton National Detective Agency, was a private investigations and security company, its creator, Allan Pinkerton, was made something of a legend in this field after disrupting a plot to assassinate Abraham Lincoln after he was elected to president, the company carried out various services including those not un-similar to those carried out by modern military contractors and providing security services to businesses, farms and institutions across America.
 At one stage having more active agents than the entire standing army of the United States.

-The modern day agencies couldn’t be further from the heavy handed and exploitative methods used in times passed, with current regulations legitimizing the practice and turning it from a back hand, under the counter service to a perfectly legitimate tool to be used when you need answers and they are not forthcoming, for more information about PI services and the history of the industry, please follow this like to Private Eye, an experienced and professional private investigator.
+The modern day agencies couldn’t be further from the heavy handed and exploitative methods used in times passed, with current regulations legitimizing the practice and turning it from a back hand, under the counter service to a perfectly legitimate tool to be used when you need answers and they are not forthcoming.